BlitzFire3/slam-mirrorbot/README.md

 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link or by any direct download link NOT webpage link.
 Archive the accounts folder to ZIP file.
 Fill this with the direct download link of zip file. `Str`.
 If index need authentication so add direct download as shown below:
   - `https://username:password@example.workers.dev/...`
 - `TOKEN_PICKLE_URL`: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file. `Str`
 - `MULTI_SEARCH_URL`: Check `drive_folder` setup [here](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#multi-search-ids).
 Write **drive_folder** file [here](https://gist.github.com/).
 Open the raw file of that gist, it's URL will be your required variable.
-Should be in this form after removing commit id: https://gist.githubusercontent.com/username/gist-id/raw/drive_folder. `Str`
+Should be in this form after removing commit id: https://gist.githubusercontent.com/username/gist-id/raw/drive_folder.
-- `YT_COOKIES_URL`: Youtube authentication cookies.
-Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
-Use gist raw link and remove commit id from the link, so you can edit it from gists only. `Str`
-- `NETRC_URL`: To create .netrc file contains authentication for aria2c and yt-dlp.
-Use gist raw link and remove commit id from the link, so you can edit it from gists only. **NOTE**: After editing .nterc you need to restart the docker or if deployed on heroku so restart dyno in case your edits related to aria2c authentication. `Str`
   - **NOTE**: All above url variables used incase you want edit them in future easily without deploying again or if you want to deploy from public fork.
 If deploying using cli or private fork you can leave these variables empty add token.pickle, accounts folder, drive_folder, .netrc and cookies.txt directly to root but you can't update them without rebuild OR simply leave all above variables and use private UPSTREAM_REPO.

 ### MEGA